Relay Observability

 Check rate limits and backpressure

-If a sender is publishing too quickly, their messages are rejected by the rate limiter.
+If a sender is publishing too quickly, messages are rejected by the rate limiter.
 The default allows 100 messages per 60-second window per sender.
-If an endpoint's mailbox has too many unprocessed messages, backpressure kicks in at 80% capacity (warning) and 100% capacity (rejection).
+If an endpoint's mailbox has too many unprocessed messages, backpressure triggers at 80% capacity (warning) and 100% capacity (rejection).

 Both settings are tunable in ~/.dork/relay/config.json and hot-reloaded without a restart.